Wemino/VorpalFix/README.md

 ## How to Install
 > [!NOTE]
-> This plugin will only work on the 2011 re-release/remaster of American McGee's Alice and **will not work on the 2000 version** of the game.
+> This plugin will only work on the 2011 remaster of American McGee's Alice and **will not work on the 2000 version** of the game.
 >
 > **Download**: [VorpalFix.zip](https://github.com/Wemino/VorpalFix/releases/latest/download/VorpalFix.zip)
 >